justin-m-johnson/justin-m-johnson.github.io/content/about.md

 - GitHub: [justin-m-johnson](https://github.com/justin-m-johnson)

-# Cybersecurity Program Manager
+# Cybersecurity Project Manager

-Cybersecurity Program Manager with 10+ years’ experience leading large-scale cybersecurity strategies, risk management programs, and IT governance for mission-critical organizations.
-Expert at translating business objectives into cohesive security programs, aligning resources, and orchestrating diverse teams to achieve enterprise compliance and risk reduction goals.
+Cybersecurity Project Manager with 10+ years’ experience leading large-scale cybersecurity strategies, risk management Projects, and IT governance for mission-critical organizations.
+Expert at translating business objectives into cohesive security Projects, aligning resources, and orchestrating diverse teams to achieve enterprise compliance and risk reduction goals.
 Skilled in designing and executing cross-functional initiatives covering Zero Trust, NIST RMF, and cloud security, with a proven record of delivering projects on time and within scope in regulated environments.
 Recognized for building collaborative partnerships with stakeholders, managing competing priorities, and driving measurable improvements to security posture, operational efficiency, and regulatory adherence.

 # Education